-HIV can directly and indirectly cause pain in people living with the condition.
-When joint pain occurs, it is often the result of treatments or other conditions a person may have.
+HIV can directly and indirectly cause joint pain in people living with the condition.
+This is often the result of treatments or other conditions a person may experience.

 A person with HIV may experience muscle, bone, and joint pain.
 Often, the pain that people associate with HIV comes from comorbid conditions, such as arthritis, or as a side effect of treatments.

 An individual who experiences joint pain relating to HIV should speak with their doctor.
 A healthcare professional should be able to recommend additional therapies to help them address the pain, adjust medications, or treat any underlying conditions.

 - the link between HIV and joint pain

 - whether HIV medication can cause joint pain